FORTH-ICS-INSPIRE/artemis/docs/installsetup.md

 DB_AUTOCLEAN=24
 ```
 means that any non-hijack updates older than 24 hours will be deleted by the system.
-The default value is false (no deletion).
+The default value is 24 hours (one day).